MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

   1. The **clusterExternalUrl** value is the fully qualified, public Internet visible link to the sample app deployed in WLS on this AKS cluster.
 Select the copy icon next to the field value to copy the link to your clipboard.
   1. The URL to access `testwebapp.war` is `${clusterExternalUrl}testwebapp`.
 For example, `http://wlsgw202403-wlsaks0314-domain1.eastus.cloudapp.azure.com/testwebapp/`.

 Next, run `curl` command to access the application and cause new sessions.
 The following example opens 22 new sessions.
-The sessions will be expired after 150s.
+The sessions will be expired after 150 seconds.

   Replace value of **WLS_CLUSTER_EXTERNAL_URL** with yours.